Mario5Gray/rsocket-tls-spring-boot/SECURITY-READINGS.md

 PEM or Privacy Enhanced Mail is a Base64 encoded DER certificate.
 PEM certificates are frequently used for web servers as they can easily be translated into readable data using a simple text editor.
 Generally when a PEM encoded file is opened in a text editor, it contains very distinct headers and footers.
 Below are some examples of different files in PEM format.

+## How to utilize your PEM into Spring Boot

+## How to utilize KeyStores into Spring Boot

+## RSocket via Tcp and TLS

+## RSocket via WS* and TLS / SSL

+Use the .pem file to load security key stores.

+Use .jks file to load key stores

 ## RELATED LINKS

 [What is HARICA?](https://www.harica.gr/en/About/About)

 Oldie But Goodie:
 [HOWTO Generate Certs in Linux](https://www.linuxunbound.com/2015/03/digital-certificate-generation-and-openssl/)